There is hope.

 How treatment works

-Behavioral therapy helps patients achieve the ultimate goal of living in recovery through individual and/or group counseling.
-Therapy tailored to the individual is the most successful — just as no two addictions are exactly alike, the same should be true for treatment plans.
-Therapy can help patients modify underlying behaviors, manage crises, stick to medication regimens, make connections to family and community support systems, and address other psychosocial needs.
+Behavioral therapy is a tool that can help individuals recovering from addiction through individual and/or group counseling.
+Therapy tailored to the individual and their recovery goals is the impactful.
+Just as no two addictions are exactly alike, the same should be true for treatment plans.
+Therapy can help individuals learn new coping strategies, manage crises, maintain engagement with other treatment supports such as medication, make or reestablish meaningful connections and community support systems, and address other psychosocial needs.

-Medication-assisted treatment combines targeted, FDA-approved medication with behavioral therapy and sustained follow-up care.
-Under a comprehensive, patient-centered treatment plan, medications can be prescribed to relieve withdrawal symptoms and/or block the euphoric effects of the substance.
-Once cravings are curbed, the brain can gradually recover from the chemical changes caused by addiction.
+Pharmacological treatment options combine targeted, FDA-approved medication with behavioral therapy and sustained follow-up care.
+Under a comprehensive, person-centered treatment plan, medications can be prescribed to relieve withdrawal symptoms and/or block the euphoric effects of the substance.
+Once the psychological and physical need for substances is minimized, the brain can begin to heal from the chemical changes caused by addiction.

 Professional opinion